 A monitoring point first tries to connect to your assigned APM server on port 80, then on port 8080.
 If it cannot (for example, when your security policy disallows HTTPS) the monitoring point attempts to connect to APM via an SSL relay server.
 In this case, you must allow outbound TCP connections on port 443 to this server.

 Capture servers receive Usage monitoring records and packet captures, and provide a reverse proxy for SSL connections from the APM server to monitoring points.
-You must allow outbound TCP connections on port 443 to all of these servers.
+You must allow outbound TCP connections on port 443 for the capture server you use.
+To determine which capture server you are using, login to a monitoring point.
+The capture server name is in the address bar of your browser.

 You must allow outbound TCP connections on port 80 to this server so that your monitoring point can download new software versions.